Just leave the fields blank that you don't want to search

 Catalytic hydrogenations in Continuous Flow Reactors

-It is recognised that novel and robust catalysts, capable of combining high activity with excellent selectivity and substrate compatibility as well as novel reactor concepts are required to ensure atom economy, process efficiency and environmental sustainability in chemical processing.
+It is recognized that novel and robust catalysts, capable of combining high activity with excellent selectivity and substrate compatibility as well as novel reactor concepts are required to ensure atom economy, process efficiency and environmental sustainability in chemical processing.
 For example, the manufacture of chemicals, the main business of the chemical industry, requires developments and innovation at the catalyst, microreactor and flow technology frontiers so that processes can be executed with higher energy efficiency, higher input of inexpensive and readily available raw materials, and increased facility of separation and recovery of products.
-Catalysts with high selectivity and activity control the overall efficiency of a process by avoid¬ing unwanted side-reactions and increasing the conversion per unit time.
+Catalysts with high selectivity and activity control the overall efficiency of a process by avoiding unwanted side-reactions and increasing the conversion per unit time.

 It is also now recognized that continuous synthesis in flow is one of the major technologies that can enable process intensification and the development of substantially cleaner, safer and more energy efficient chemical processes.
 Consequently, in this work, we report a novel method for the synthesis of think homogeneous coatings of intermetallic catalyst materials by solution combustion and microfluidics which were then used to coat the walls of a 0.50m id, 1 m, tubular reactor fabricated from disposable silica capillaries.
 The reactor was then used to execute selected end-user nitro reduction reactions of pharmaceutical importance.
 Gas –liquid profiles along reactor path was measured using a novel technique based on Endoscopic Presence Raman Spectroscopy, enabling us to obtain ‘active kinetic data’ over novel catalysts.